developerSid/SimpleMovieDB/README.md

    - uses H2 an embeddable native Java database that is useful for testing
    - starts and stops with the application
    - configuration
-     * application.yaml -> default when not ran with --profile this one will be picked
+     * application.yaml -> default when not ran with --spring.profiles.active this one will be picked
      * configures the JDBC driver for H2
    - To run
-     * java -jar ./build/libs/SimpleMovieDB.jar --profile=local --tmdb.api.key=${TMDB_API_KEY}
+     * java -jar ./build/libs/SimpleMovieDB-0.0.1-SNAPSHOT.jar --spring.profiles.active=local --tmdb.api.key=${TMDB_API_KEY}
    - The H2 web console has been enabled it can be reached by going to [H2-Console](http://localhost:8080/h2-console)
      * just use the default provided credentials and click connect
 1. mysql